Waseem Akhtar: Fake confession reports

 MQM has also alleged that law enforcement agencies were pressuring Akhtar to withdraw as the mayor of Karachi.
 Some analysts opined that Akhtar was not being provided a fair trial.

-Fake receipts in Dr. Asim case
+Fake receipts in Asim case

-Journalist Shahzaib Khanzada revealed that Rangers had submitted forged medical receipts intended to show that Akhtar had recommended alleged terrorists receive treatment from Dr. Asim.
+Journalist Shahzaib Khanzada revealed that Rangers had submitted forged medical receipts intended to show that Akhtar had recommended alleged terrorists receive treatment from Asim.
 All of the receipts belonged to innocent residents (the receipts and addresses were authentic but names had been changed).

 Amnesty International

 Amnesty International published a report stating that the life of Akhtar while in detention might be in danger because of torture and ill treatment by the law enforcement agencies.

 Release from jail

-Akhtar was released from detention on November 16, 2016 after getting bail on all 39 cases.
+Akhtar was released from detention on 16 November 2016 after getting bail on all 39 cases.